Supercharge Your Ecommerce Sales Using These SMS Marketing Best Practices

 3. Automate date-triggered SMS marketing messages.

-Meet customers in the moments that matter to them — from appointment reminders to birthdays and cart notifications.
+Meet customers in the moments that matter to them — from appointment reminders to birthdays and abandoned cart text messages.

 With the right omnichannel marketing automation platform, you can automatically pull in names and personal details, and watch your engagement levels soar.

 Use Broadcast SMS Marketing Messages to Communicate Relevancy

 Broadcast SMS are scaled marketing messages that, although not triggered directly from a past action, should still be super relevant to customers.
 You can ensure their relevancy by taking subscribers through a preference center — once they opt in — and using demographic information to tailor your content; e.g., based on age or geolocation.

 1. Deliver new arrivals to prompt a purchase.

 Communicate your hottest product drops via SMS marketing messages.